 Use the Address Verification Service

-We’ve mentioned this before, but the Address Verification System (AVS) is another effective safeguard against online fraud.
+We’ve mentioned this before, but the Address Verification System (AVS) is another effective for of fraud prevention and safeguard against online fraud.
 The Address Verification System (AVS) is in place to ensure that the billing address matches the address on file for the credit card.
 If it is different, the credit card may be declined.

 Restrict the number of declined transactions